Integrate Morpheus Inference API with OpenAI Python SDK

 Summary

-You’ve successfully integrated the Morpheus API Gateway with OpenAI’s Python SDK!
+You’ve successfully integrated the Morpheus Inference API with OpenAI’s Python SDK!
 Key takeaways:

 The combination of Morpheus’s free, decentralized AI inference and the OpenAI Python SDK’s robust features enables you to build powerful AI applications without infrastructure costs or vendor lock-in.